 Reading research clearly tells us that children who struggle with reading need to be taught how words work in a systematic, structured way, beginning with the most simple, the most regular and the most common word forms, and then advancing to the more complex, less common and less regular.

 This is what this series of apps does.
 There is no overlap in learning – each builds on the skills developed in the previous one according to these well-established principles.
 The Wordchain videos explain more about each app.

-November 2021 update: Wordchain 5 has had all audio recorded and graphics are being produced!
+February 2022 update: Wordchain 5 has entered into Beta testing stage!
 Wordchain 5 is aimed at older readers and provides practice in mastering the more complex and tricky phonemes and structures found in words like deceitful, musician, syllabus, typhoid, intermediary, miraculous, unrelieved… and hundreds of other advanced words!

 Can I get it for PC or Mac?

 As of October 2021, Wordchain For Web is entering into final testing stages, and when it goes live it will support most PC and Mac desktops and laptops as well as other devices that have an internet-connected browser.
 It will be offered as a subscription model rather than the purchasing model for the Wordchain apps.